Variogram Calculation and Modeling#

 • Homogenous phenomenon have perfect spatial continuity, since all values as the same (or very similar) they are correlated.

 We need a statistic to quantify spatial continuity!
-A convenient method is the Semivariogram.
+A convenient statistic is the semivariogram.

 The Semivariogram#